Srinidhi-Gujjari/abcd-agentic-ai-training-vnr-SrinidhiGujjari/googleSheets_langChain/README.md

    **Step1**:Create Project Folder

    - Create a folder and navigate into it:

-           `mkdir sheet-ai-assistant`
+           mkdir googleSheet-assistant
-           `cd sheet-ai-assistant`
+           cd googleSheet-assistant
    - Copy your `main.py` into this folder.

    **Step-2:** Create and Activate Virtual Environment